-Artificial intelligence has already set a new standard for personal financial management.
-Modern FinTech and banking companies are extending their services and developing AI-driven personal finance assistants.
-Let’s discover what stands behind the success of AI in personal finance.
+Artificial intelligence has already set a new standard on how to build personal financial management apps.
+Modern finance software development and banking companies are extending their services and developing AI-driven personal finance assistants.
+Let’s discover what stands behind the success of AI apps for finance management.

 In this article, you’ll read about: